BibleResearch/bible-notes/old_testament/historical_books/judges.md

   > B. Benjamin's Sexual Immorality and Civil War Against Benjamin [19 - *21*]

 *NOTE: The book of Ruth continues the book of Judges in a sense by providing a third story related to Bethlehem (see Ruth 1:1).*

+## Theological Themes
+- **The Need for a Godly King.** Introduced in the epilogue of this book, the refrain "there was no king in Israel" is repeated in 17:6, 18:1, 19:1, and 21:25.
+This phrase is introduced not only to diagnose the cause of the two stories in the epilogue, but also to describe the problem underlying all of Israel's history as recorded in the book of Judges.

+## Observations/Notes
+- There is a [chiastic structure](https://en.wikipedia.org/wiki/Chiastic_structure) of the Judges presented in the main section of the book (chapters 3:7 - 16). :

+    ```
+    A: Othniel: Marriage closely related to the story (1:13-15)
+      B: Ehud: Story involves the fords of the Jordan (3:28)
+        C: Deborah and Barak: Antagonist killed by a woman (4:21)
+          D: Gideon: The people want him to be king (8:22-23)
+        C`: Abimelech: Antagonist 'killed' by a woman (9:53-54)
+      B`: Jephthah: Story involves the fords of the Jordan (12:5)
+    A`: Samson: Marriage closely related to the story (14:1-4)
+    ```